-But this organisation also provides link if you want to look at hiring high-end designers.
+But this site also provides links if you want to hire high-end designers.

-The rates for this level of design will be much more expensive than you will find on Fiver.
-But obviously, the quality of the design will be at that higher level too.
+The rates for this will be more expensive than fiver.
+But obviously, the quality of the design will be better.

-Some of the designs here are from people who’ve clearly been practicing their area for a long time.
-We think our T-shirt designs have a way to go to get near the quality of the designs here.
+Some of the designs here are from people who’ve clearly been designing T-shirts for a long time.
+We think our T-shirt designs have a way to go to get near the quality of those designs.

 But then designing is only part of the T-shirt selling process.
-We’re working hard to bring it up to the same level of knowledge we have about marketing and e-Commerce.
+We’re working hard to bring it up to the same level as our knowledge of other areas.

 They generated the most reach and the most clicks.

-Both these ads ran when Redbubble were offering a 20-50% offer on the site, and our click through rate on both ads was double any of the other ads we ran.
+Both these ads ran when Redbubble were offering a 20-50% offer on the site.
+Our click through rate on both ads was double any of the other ads we ran.

 We’ll share the results of these in case studies at some point in the future.
-As we said, it’s still early days and we’ve a a brand that people don’t know, and designs where we’re still working out our overall style and approach.
+As we said, it’s still early days and not many people know our brand.
+And on the designs, we’re still working out our overall style and approach.

 But here’s a couple of thoughts we’d share on Facebook advertising so far.

-That functionality does not spread though to its Facebook Ads set-up.
+But that does not spread through to its Facebook Ads set-up.

-While not impossible to use, unless you have kept up with recent changes and updates to the system or been trained, it can take a while to find basic elements to launch and report on campaigns.
+While not impossible to use, unless you’ve kept up with recent system updates, or been trained, it can take a while to find basic elements to launch and report on campaigns.

 The campaigns, ad sets and ads aren’t intuitive.
 Managing the multiple variables around objectives, audience and measurement takes time as you go back and forward to get it right.

 In 3 of our tests, we realised something wasn’t right in the initial set-up and had to pause and relaunch the campaign.
-Not because we make lots of mistakes, but because the way it was set-up wasn’t clear.
+All because the set-up wasn’t clear.

-What we’ve also found is once you start advertising on Facebook, it’s set up to try and constantly squeeze more money from your adverting spend.
-Repeated notifications of how just spending “$x” could get you x,000 more page views.
+What we’ve also found is once you start advertising on Facebook, it’s set up to try and constantly squeeze more money out of you.
+Repeated notifications of how spending just “$x” could get you x,000 more page views.